 Tip Pooling Law Frequently Asked Questions (FAQs)

 Tip pooling can be a great way to encourage teamwork, improve customer service, and ensure that tipped staff are compensated equitably.
 If you choose to establish a tip pool at your restaurant, though, it is important to make sure everyone in the pool is contributing to the work.
 Tensions can arise if your tipped employees feel that someone in the pool is not pulling their weight.
-If you do not have the managerial bandwidth to coach a high performance out of your entire team, a tip pool will likely frustrate your high-performing staff and could reduce sales.
+If you do not have the managerial bandwidth to coach a high level of performance out of your entire team, a tip pool will likely frustrate your high-performing staff and could reduce sales.

 There are several ways to calculate pooled tip distributions.
 You can distribute tips by percentage of the pool, by hours worked, or based on a points system.
-We describe all of these options in detail (and include the relevant equations) in our guide to restaurant tip outs.

 Restaurants that run a tip pool typically do so to encourage teamwork and provide a higher level of customer service.
-When staff members work in a tip pool, they tend to have less tunnel vision on their assigned section while excluding the rest of customers in the house.
+When staff members work in a tip pool, they tend to have less tunnel vision on their assigned section while excluding the rest of the customers in the house.
 In a pooled house, everyone is earning a share of the tips from every table.
 So if a customer needs attention, it is in everyone’s best interest to help them, regardless of which restaurant section employees are currently assigned.

 A restaurant can enforce a reasonable tip sharing or tip pooling arrangement as a condition of employment.
 Federal law only requires that the tip distribution is “reasonable” (though the law does not stipulate exactly what reasonable means).
 So, if a server or bartender chooses to withhold tips in violation of your restaurant’s reasonable tip share or tip pool policy, that could be a reason for dismissal.